-- 4. Cabinet members have been consulted as part of the preparation of the report in Communities and Environment Portfolio and Transport and Environment Portfolio. - 5.
+- 4. Cabinet members for Environment and Transport and Communities and Volunteering have been consulted as part of the preparation of the report. - 5.
 Gateshead Community Safety Board has also been consulted.

 Alternative Options

 6. The alternative options would be to amend the orders or to remove them.
 Changes can be made to one order, both or all.